Holographic particle localization under multiple scattering: Theory and method

+The background-removed hologram thus represents the real component of the scattered field at the measurement plane, and is given as $I_{\tn{br}}(\mb{x}_\tn{0}) = (I_{\tn{m}}(\mb{x}_\tn{0})-|u_\tn{in}|^2)/2u_\tn{in}$.
+To model the hologram resulting from multiple scattering up-to the $\tn{K}^{\tn{th}}$~order, we apply the framework of Born series expansion~\cite{Born.Wolf2003,Kamilov.etal2016a}, which gives two coupled equations:

-Note that the spatial coordinates associated with the object are within the 3D support: $(\mb{x},z)\in \Omega$, $(\mb{x},z')\in \Omega$; whereas the hologram is taken outside of the support: $(\mb{x}_\tn{out},z_\tn{out})\notin \Omega$.
-The initial condition $u_0(\mb{x},z) = 0$, and $\tn{k} = 1,2,...,\tn{K}$ indexes the scattering order.
-When $\tn{K}=1$, $u_1(\mb{x},z) = u_\tn{in}(\mb{x},z)$ is the incident field (from ~\eqref{e02-iba2}), and \eqref{e01-iba1} reduces to the first-Born approximation that {\it linearly} relates the object to the {\it singly scattered} field and is traditionally used in modeling holography.
+where $h$ is the 3D Green's function and $u_\tn{K}(\mb{x'},z')$ is the $\tn{K}^{\tn{th}}$~order multiply scattered field within the volume $\Omega$.
+This mathematical model is based the scalar Helmholtz equation~\cite{Born.Wolf2003}, and polarization effects are neglected.
+This internal field is computed recursively within the support $\Omega$ using the Born series [Eq.~\eqref{e02-iba2}].
+The permittivity contrast $f$ is related to the refractive index by $f(\mb{x}',z')=\frac{k^2}{4\pi}({n^2(\mb{x}',z') - n_\tn{med}^2})$~\cite{Born.Wolf2003}, where $n_\tn{med}$ is the index of the homogeneous background medium, and $k$ is the wave number in free space.
+For simplicity, $f$ is assumed to be real valued and absorption effects are ignored.
+We note that the spatial coordinates associated with the object are within the 3D support: $(\mb{x},z)\in \Omega$, $(\mb{x}',z')\in \Omega$; whereas the hologram is measured outside the support: $(\mb{x}_\tn{0},z_\tn{0})\notin \Omega$.
+To compute higher order scattering, the initial condition is $u_0(\mb{x},z) = 0$, and $k = 1,2,...,\tn{K}$ indexes the scattering order.
+When $\tn{K}=1$, $u_1(\mb{x},z) = u_\tn{in}(\mb{x},z)$ is the incident field [from Eq.~\eqref{e02-iba2}], and Eq.~\eqref{e01-iba1} reduces to the first-Born approximation that {\it linearly} relates the object to the {\it singly scattered} field.
 When $\tn{K}=2$, this relation becomes {\it nonlinear} and the second order {\it multiple scattering} is taken into account via modeling of the additional interaction between the object and the field within the volume.
 For larger K, the approximation becomes more accurate by accounting for K-order multiple scattering.

 Equations~(\ref{e01-iba1}) and (\ref{e02-iba2}) can be discretized to get the following {\it recursive forward model}